GovReady/CommonMark-py-Extensions/README.rst

 Limitations:

 * The html_inline and html_block nodes are not supported and will raise a ValueError exception.
-* Numbered lists are outputted as bulletted lists.
 * Images are rendered as "[image]" plus their alt text.

 Testing: